K

 Size

 Kagus are roughly the size of a chicken, but they have an appearance more closely matching that of a small heron or egret.
-They grow to approximately 22 inches in height and have a wingspan around 30 to 32 inches.
+They grow to approximately 22 inches in height and have a wingspan of around 30 to 32 inches.
 Their weight ranges from around 1.5 to 2.4 pounds.

-Kagu Behavior
+Behavior

 These birds engage in strutting with their crests raised high and their wings held down and out.
 This behavior is common during courtship and when encountering a rival.
 It is coupled with a dance, turning in circles around one another before strutting away, together or in opposite directions.
-Kagus can be somewhat aggressive in defending their territory but are otherwise rather docile birds.
-If cornered, they will flap and fan their highly patterned wings and raise their crest, perhaps to confuse the pursuer long enough to make an escape.
+Kagus can be somewhat aggressive in defending their territory, but are otherwise rather docile birds.
+If cornered, they will flap and fan their highly patterned wings and raise their crest, perhaps to confuse the pursuer long enough to escape.
 Sometimes parents will fake an injury to lure predators away from their nest.

-One of the most notable behaviors of the kagu is their morning ritual.
+One of the most notable behaviors of the kagu is its morning ritual.
 Every day during breeding season, and much of the rest of the year as well, the forests of New Caledonia come alive each morning with the sound of kagus.
 Pairs raise their voices in song, dueting with one another in what some have described as a “screaming challenge” that lasts approximately 15 minutes and can be heard for miles.
 Males are more vocal than females.
-The loud kagu calls sound a lot like a cross between a rooster and a medium sized terrier, while softer calls may sound like hisses or cackles.
+The loud kagu calls sound a lot like a cross between a rooster and a medium-sized terrier, while softer calls may sound like hisses or cackles.

 Diet

 Kagus dig in leaf litter and between rocks and under roots to find their food.
-Their long beaks are essential to their foraging habits and the nasal corns help keep them from breathing in dirt and debris as they hunt.
+Their long beaks are essential to their foraging habits, and the nasal corns help keep them from breathing in dirt and debris as they hunt.
 The kagu’s favorite foods include snails, worms, and lizards.
 They also eat insect larvae, spiders, centipedes, millipedes, and insects such as cockroaches, beetles, crickets, and true bugs.
 They also occasionally eat fruit.

 When hunting, the kagu stands on one leg and remains very still, sometimes for long periods of time.
 It waits patiently, then strikes with precision, capturing its prey.
 These clever birds can use their bill to shred food and extract just the tasty bits.